ScottLogic/prompt-injection/cloud/README.md

 Application Load Balancer (ALB), which only allows _initiating_ authentication rather than verifying an existing access token.
 The solution is to re-use our CloudFront distribution for the UI to proxy API requests as well, with an Edge function to verify the token and, if verified, insert a custom header into the request before passing to the load balancer.
-We then filter requests at the load balancer, and reject any requests without the expected header / value.
+We then filter requests at the load balancer, and reject any requests without the expected header and value, to prevent attempts to bypass auth.

 This should be much easier, as it is natively supported by API Gateway, but it seems ALB is yet to catch up.